El Privilegio de Mandar

-El Privilegio de Mandar (The Privilege to Rule) was a successful Mexican political parody broadcast by Televisa on Canal de las Estrellas.
+El Privilegio de Mandar (The Privilege to Rule, literally "The Privilege of Commanding") is a Mexican political parody broadcast by Televisa on Canal de las Estrellas.
 It started as a sketch on another Televisa show, called La Parodia, that parodies political, social and cultural events happening in Mexico.
 High ratings kept the show running.

 It was first broadcast on October 25, 2004, during La Parodia.
 Soon, the high success of the program encouraged the producers to separate it from the other show, so on January 3, 2005, it became an independent show.

+The show's title and theme song were inspired by the successful soap opera El Privilegio de Amar.

 Televisa broadcast what is considered the last episode of the series on July 9, 2006, just after the federal elections in Mexico.
 However, some of the actors who performed leading roles (such as Arath de la Torre, who played the role of presidential candidate of the Institutional Revolutionary Party (PRI), Roberto Madrazo) stated that in a few years, when political events have advanced, they will make a return to see how things are.